Lighthouses of Brunei

 every 20 s.
 17 m (56 ft) square pyramidal steel tower with gallery mounted

 on a platform supported by three piles.
-A photo
+Another copy of the photo

 is available.
 Located in an oil field